charleslee98006/fetch-sdet-challenge/README.md

 ## Getting started
 1. Please setup your git config and clone the repository onto your local machine (IDE, preferred VSCode)
+2. Make sure that you have the follow versions:
+    - Npm package manager is version 10.7.0 or above.
+If not installed, please do so.
+You can do ```npm -v``` in terminal to check.
+    - Node version is 20.15.0 or greater.
+You can do ```node -v``` in terminal to check.
-2. Do a ```npm install``` in the terminal and you should be real
+3. Do a ```npm install``` in the terminal and you should be real
     - Note, you can always following the [Installing Playwright](https://playwright.dev/docs/intro#installing-playwright) guide if something installation goes wrong.
-3. try ```npm run test``` and you should see tests running.
+4. try ```npm run test``` and you should see tests running.
-    - To run each individual tests,  you can just go the the code-challenge-test.spec.ts file and comment out a lines or install the playwright test in vscode plugin to run each individual in the testing section from the testing flask icon
+    - To run each individual tests,  you can just go the the code-challenge-test.spec.ts file and comment out a lines or install the playwright test in vscode plugin to run each individual in the testing section from the testing flask icon.

 ## Key Assumptions
 Below are some key assumptions made from the challenge when making the best algorithm: